-The Governing Body of Crown Wood Primary School is proposing that the school should become an academy and join the Greenshaw Learning Trust.
+On 3 November 2016 the Governing Body of Crown Wood Primary School proposed that the school should become an academy and join the Greenshaw Learning Trust.

 The Governing Body, with the school leaders, has been carefully considering the school’s future, and having evaluated its options, has agreed unanimously that it believes that the best way of ensuring that Crown Wood can build on its strengths and continue on its journey of improvement is to become an Academy as part of the Greenshaw Learning Trust.